darcy-rayner/danger-plugin-istanbul-coverage/README.md

 ## FAQ

+** The original plugin was made by Darcy Rayner** .
+Information on that plugin can be found here: [https://github.com/darcy-rayner/danger-plugin-istanbul-coverage]
+** This is a fork of that project** which adds support for the new branchesTrue key in the json coverage summary format.

 ### What test runners does this work with?

 Anything that integrates with [Istanbul](https://www.npmjs.com/package/istanbul), or produces output in the (lcov)[https://linux.die.net/man/1/lcov] format.
 Istanbul is test runner agnostic, and can be integrated with anything written in node.
 Some test runners already integrate Istanbul, for instance [Jest](https://jestjs.io/docs/en/cli.html#coverage) bundles it internally.
 Helper integrations exists for [Jasmine](https://www.npmjs.com/package/jasmine-istanbul-reporter) and other libraries.

 ### Why should my team see code coverage stats in their PRs?